arafet/Text-annaotation-using-rule-based-methods-and-Transformers/README.md

-# Enron Email Data Annotation and Transformer Model Training
+# Assessing the Efficiency of Transformer Models with Varying Sizes for Text Classification: A Study of Rule-Based Annotation with DistilBERT and Other Transformers.

 This project allows users to annotate the Enron email dataset, train various transformer-based models, and test them on the annotated dataset.